visualizedata/data-structures/weekly_assignment_08.md

 Switching gears from previous assignments, we will be working with temperature [**sensors**](https://www.adafruit.com/product/4089).

-Various supplies are available to you in locker #25 on the 4th Floor of 2 W 13th Street (across from the bathrooms nearest to 404).
+Various supplies are available to you in locker **M** on the 4th Floor of 2 W 13th Street (across from the bathrooms nearest to 404).
 The combination for the locker is `30-00-22`.
 Everything you could possibly need is in this locker.

 # Setup